DisplayCast/OSX-IOS/README.txt

 5.0 Usage Instructions:
     5.1 Windows 7:
-    The Streamer and Player applications are installed in the Applications/FXPAL folder.
-These applications are automatically
+    The Streamer and Player applications are installed in the FXPAL/DisplayCast application folder.
+These applications are
-    started on a system reboot.
+    automatically started on a system reboot.

     5.2 OSX:
     The Streamer, Player and Archiver applications are installed in